-That said, the pricing does vary quite wildly from site to site, with some operators commonly offering reduced juice on point spreads and totals, but mediocre prop pricing, and others rolling out all sorts of prop boosters, but below average pricing on moneylines.
-Some offer solid lines across the board, while others are worth taking a complete pass on.
+That said, the pricing does vary quite wildly from site to site, with some operators commonly offering reduced juice on point spreads and totals, but mediocre prop pricing, and others rolling out all sorts of prop boosters, but below average pricing on moneyline wagers.
+Some books offer solid lines across the board, while others are worth taking a complete pass on.

-Luckily, New Jersey bettors have plenty of options, and through our reviews, readers will be able to quickly gauge which sites are worth taking a flyer on, and which ones might only be worth it if there’s some sort of promotion going on.
+Luckily, New Jersey bettors have plenty of options.
+Through our reviews, readers will be able to quickly gauge which sites are worth taking a flyer on, and which ones might only be worth using if there’s some sort of promotion available.